KledEatsTacos/KledEatsTacos/README.md

 ### 🤔 **FAQ**:

 **Q: What's your most hated language?** <br>
-A: Javascript.
-I hate it with a deep passion, it's like i am writing code with crayons.
-Wouldn't even let AI write Javascript code for me out of fear it may become stupid.
+A: JavaScript.
+A thousand words are not enough to describe the deep hate I have for it.
+It's like i am writing code with crayons.
+I wouldn't even let AI write JavaScript code for me out of fear it may become stupid.